 - Confusing indoor and outdoor - a previously housebroken pet soiling in the house?

-- Personality changes - i.e. a formerly outgoing pet becoming timid or aggressive?
+- Personality changes - i.e. a formerly outgoing and friendly pet becoming timid or aggressive?

-Have Your Pet Examined to Rule Out Physical or Medical Condition
+Have Your Pet Examined to Rule Out Physical or Medical Conditions

 The first thing to do is see your veterinarian for a general health exam and to rule out any physical or medical problems that could cause abnormal behavior.
-(Actually, any pet over seven -- earlier for some large breeds -- should be seen for an annual geriatric examination.
-Most commonly, this is done at the yearly vaccination appointment.)
-If your pet has a clean bill of health, you may want to speak to your veterinarian about a medication called Anipryl.
-This drug has been approved to help animals with cognitive dysfunction.
+If your pet gets a clean bill of health, you may want to speak to your veterinarian about a medication called Anipryl.
+This drug has been approved to help dogs with cognitive dysfunction.
+Veterinarians can also prescribe it "off label" for cats.

 The Effects of Anipryl and Possible Side Effects

-Anipryl is the veterinary trade name for a drug called selegiline hydrochloride (also known as L-diphenyl).
-It is used in humans for treatment of Parkinson's Disease, Alzheimer's Disease, and Cushing's Disease.
-The drug is approved by the FDA for use in dogs for treatment of Pituitary-Dependent Hyperadrenocorticism (PDH) also known as Cushing's Disease and Canine Cognitive Dysfunction.
+Anipryl is the veterinary trade name for a drug called selegiline.
+It is primarily used in humans for treatment of Parkinson's Disease.
+The drug is approved by the FDA for use in dogs for treatment of Pituitary-Dependent Hyperadrenocorticism (PDH), which is a type of Cushing's Disease, and for Canine Cognitive Dysfunction.

-This is still a relatively new drug, and results of treatment for both canine conditions, while encouraging, will still need to prove the test of time.
-For cognitive dysfunction, some owners have reported near-miraculous changes in their geriatric dog's behavior after starting Anipryl®, others have not seen such dramatic changes.
+The effectiveness of Anipryl for cognitive dysfunction appears to be quite variable.
+Some owners have reported near-miraculous changes in their geriatric dog's behavior after starting Anipryl, others have not seen such dramatic improvement.

 New evidence, similar to findings in humans, suggests that antioxidants in the diet may promote cognitive health and slow the process of decline.
-Nutritional support products for pets include Senilife by Ceva and b/d Diet by Hill's pet foods.
+Other nutritional support products for pets include omega 3 fatty acids, SAMe, medium chain triglycerides (MCT), Senilife by Ceva, and b/d Diet by Hill's pet foods.